 The choice of healthy food extends beyond the nutritional value.
 One of the biggest challenges of healthy eating nowadays is the choice of safe and nutritious food.
 Bacterial and other microbial infections are the biggest threat to food safety in recent years.
 Residues also of toxic substances used in agriculture and the transport of products increase the risks to public health.

 Fruit & Vegetables

 Mommy is right.
 Fruits and vegetables make good.
-Experts and mums know the importance of healthy diet combined with fruit & vegetables.
+Experts and mums know the importance of a healthy diet combined with fruit & vegetables.
 Recent long-term studies have shown that large amounts of fruit and vegetables contribute to the prevention of threatening diseases.
-Exploratory research, such as Nurse’s Health Study and Professionals Follow-Up Study, have shown that a diet rich in fruits and vegetables can help reduce the risk of hypertension.
+Exploratory research, such as the Nurse’s Health Study and Professionals Follow-Up Study, have shown that a diet rich in fruits and vegetables can help reduce the risk of hypertension.
 People who follow such a diet live more than those who do not do the same.
 Other studies indicate that such a diet can reduce the risk of oral and larynx, lung, stomach, bladder, colon, breast and prostate cancer.

 Additional Research Results

 In addition to these benefits, research suggests that people who eat a lot of fruits and vegetables have a reduced chance of cataracts.
 Such findings place fruit and vegetables in a prominent place in the Diet Hygiene Pyramid, which recommends eating them two to three times a day.
 Scientists believe that the beneficial properties of fruits & vegetables are largely due to their phytochemicals content.
 These are substances that are created by plants and have biological effects on humans.
 Fruits and vegetables are also a valuable source of fiber.
 The fiber serves many functions in the body.
 In particular, they help in the proper functioning of the digestive system and can reduce the risk of heart disease.
 They also prevent some gastrointestinal problems and some types of cancer.